Đuro Gašparović: Education

 Bishop Gašparović was born into a Vojvodina Croats Roman Catholic family of Antun and Ruža (née Bešker) near Stara Pazova.

-After graduation from the school in his native town in 1966 and the classical gymnasium in the Minor Interdiocesan Seminary in Zagreb in 1968, he made the maturity exam at the Lyceum in Đakovo in 1970 and consequently joined the Major Theological Seminary in Đakovo, were he studied from 1972 until 1977, and was ordained as priest on June 29, 1977 for the Diocese of Đakovo or Bosnia and Syrmia by Bishop Ćiril Kos, after completed his philosophical and theological studies.
+After graduation from the school in his native town in 1966 and the classical gymnasium in the Minor Interdiocesan Seminary in Zagreb in 1968, he made the maturity exam at the Lyceum in Đakovo in 1970 and consequently joined the Major Theological Seminary in Đakovo, where he studied from 1972 until 1977, and was ordained as priest on 29 June 1977 for the Diocese of Đakovo or Bosnia and Syrmia by Bishop Ćiril Kos, after completed his philosophical and theological studies.

 Later career

 After his ordination Fr.
 Gašparović a short time served as an assistant priest in Srijem (1977), a chaplain in Ruma (1977–1978) and parish priest in Irig (1978–1979).
 After that he transferred to Italy and while resided in the Pontifical Croatian College of St. Jerome in Rome, studied the Liturgics at the Pontifical Atheneum of St. Anselm (1979–1981) and the Canon Law, Civil Law and International Law at the Pontifical Lateran University (1979–1982).
 Also in the same time he served as the Vice-rector and Econom of the Pontifical Croatian College of St. Jerome (1980–1992) and an Official of the Congregation for the Evangelization of Peoples in Vatican (1992–1996).